What is manifesting and how do you do it?

 As Cara Delevingne says she wants to ‘manifest a baby’, we ask experts about what the practice really means

 Cara Delevingne wants a baby.
-Well, she’s manifesting one anyway.
-The 29-year-old model says that she buys baby clothes for her “child who doesn’t exist” as a way to manifest babies into her future.
+Well, she’s manifesting one, anyway.
+The 29-year-old model says she buys baby clothes for her “child who doesn’t exist” as a way to manifest babies into her future.

 “Baby shoes really get me — they break my heart.
 I went shopping the other day and I bought these tiny Air Jordans, which are purple and they have a lion on them.
-I’m manifesting…” Delevingne told Harper’s Bazaar UK.
+I’m manifesting”, Delevingne told Harper’s Bazaar UK.

 Manifesting is not a new practice.
-Rhonda Byrne’s bestselling 2006 book, The Secret, was about the ‘law of attraction’, which claimed that people could think various things into happening.
+Rhonda Byrne’s bestselling 2006 book, The Secret, was about the ‘law of attraction’, which claimed people could think various things into happening.
 The term was first coined by author William Walker Atkinson in his 1906 book, Thought Vibration Or the Law of Attraction in the Thought World.

-But the phrase “manifestation” has seen a stark rise in popularity, not least due to Gen Z discovering their spiritual side through social media platforms.
+But the phrase “manifestation” has seen a stark rise in popularity, not least due to Gen Z discovering their spiritual side.
 The hashtag #manifestation has 13.9 billion views on TikTok alone.

 Just last year the 369 manifestation method — where you write down your desire three times in the morning, six times in the afternoon and nine times at night — went viral on the platform with its hashtag generating over 200 million views.

-But manifestation can take many forms and can be as simple — or as complicated — as you like.
+But manifestation can take many forms and can be as simple (or as complicated) as you like.

 What is manifestation and how does it work?